Darko-Bondjerovic/RapidTDD/README.md

 # Rapid TDD application
-Compile, run c# code in memory and execute tests.
+Compile, run c# code in memory and execute tests with code coverage feature.

 You can find more information on the youtube RapidTdd channel: https://www.youtube.com/@rapidtdd